DenisKhay/gql-apollo-temp/README.md

  3. Need to rework approach for to making backups using networks, not links.
  4. Awaiter of mongodb!!!
  4. User roles/access.

+#### TODO 2 Implementation
+ 1. Okay, lets go
+ First of all we should add .env file (and sure forthwith to add it to .gitignore) Where we should define our super login and super password (for db admin).
+ Then add required env vars to our docker-compose